 Enabling a scalable energy transition

-The engine provides an efficient, proven, and reliable solution, and plays an important role in the decarbonization of the maritime industry.
+The MAN B&W ME-LGIM two-stroke dual-fuel engine can run on methanol as well as conventional fuels.
+Specifically designed to meet the needs of the maritime industry, it is a versatile and scalable solution that is suited to a wide range of vessel types.
 Simple handling, storage, and bunkering of methanol, combined with relatively simple auxiliary systems and the potential to be carbon-neutral, makes it an attractive option for meeting decarbonization targets.

 Proven two-stroke methanol engine design